Psychedelic/dab/registries/address_book/README.md

 ### How to use them?

 First, we add a new address to our private address book with the `add` method.
-The address book currently supports 3 types of adresses: Principal, Account and ICNS
+The address book currently supports three types of addresses: Principal, Account and ICNS

 Storing a contact by its principal id:
 ```bash